Get to know your way around your shotgun with this useful guide by Drew Boxall

-Get to know your kicker from your cocking limb.
-Drew Boxall reveals the names and functions of the parts of a side-by-side boxlock with side plates, based on the Anson & Deeley design
+Do you know your hammer from your extractor?
+Here is a clear explanation of the functions of named parts of a shotgun, namely a side-by-side boxlock with side plates, based on the Anson & Deeley design.

 1. The barrels: Different sizes of barrel allow for different widths of cartridge, which in turn defines the gun’s gauge (ie. 12 or 20 bore).
 The size denomination comes from one pound of lead divided into equal- sized balls that will fit the barrel.
 For example, 12 pieces equals 12 bore, which is why a 20 bore is smaller.